OGStudio/openscenegraph-cross-platform-examples/02.TextureImage/README.md

 This example is part of [OpenSceneGraph cross-platform examples][osgcpe].

-TODO

-In this example we

-embed model, image, and shaders into executable

-use image as a texture for the loaded model
+In this example we use PNG image as a texture for a model.
+All resources are embedded into application.

-NOTE Make sure to read 01.EmbedResource example, it explains how to embed resources

 <a name="steps"/>